NTCoding/ScalaPlayground/smokaz/README.md

 ## Running the application
 Just fire up sbt and "run" the thing.
 It will continue forever so you have to kill it yourself (pull requests welcome)

+You can also sbt "test" but the sleeps might not operate successfully on your machine (akka timefactor can be used - pull requests welcome)

 ## Sample output
 ```
 INFO akka.event.slf4j.Slf4jLogger - Slf4jLogger started